LightingTT/PicturesRecycler/README.md

 What's left to do:
 - Implement dataBinding
-- Zooming images in touch
+- Zooming images on touch
 - Add a little spinner while images are loading